SergiusTheBest/plog/README.md

 ```

 ##Record
-`Record` stores all data for a log message.
+`Record` stores all log data.
 It includes:

 - time
 - severity
 - thread id
-- `this` pointer (if a log message is written from within an object)
+- 'this' pointer (if a log message is written from within an object)
 - source line
 - function name
 - message

-Also `Record` has a number of overloaded stream output operators to construct a log message.
+Also `Record` has a number of overloaded stream output operators to construct a message.

 ```cpp
 class Record